Skip to main content

 Workday Rising 2025 @ San Francisco - Workday Illuminate and Updates for Adaptive

-I was lucky to attend Workday Rising 2025 with 2 other awesome colleagues.
-This year, we had the chance to celebrate Workday's 20th birthday, hear the talented and genuine researcher BrenΓ© Brown, witness a superb drone show and...
-I discovered that I actually knew more than 1 song from Duran Duran •α΄—•
+I was lucky to attend Workday Rising 2025.
+This year, we had the chance to celebrate Workday's 20th birthday, hear the talented and genuine researcher Brenรฉ Brown, witness a superb drone show at the Giants's stadium, and...
+I discovered that I actually knew more than 1 song from Duran Duran •แด—•

 The focus was on Workday Illuminate, Workday's agentic AI platform, which is set to transform how HR, Finance, and Accounting operate.
-With this platform, you can now automate routine tasks, request (basic) analyses, explore your data more efficiently, and get assistance with formulas, logic, and guidance on training and learning.
+With this platform, you will be able to automate routine tasks, request analyses, explore your data more efficiently, and get assistance with formulas, logic, processes and guidance on training and learning (some of these features to be released later).

-AI is poised to revolutionize the way we work.
-Personally, I don't view it as a threat, rather, I see it as a giant boost to my productivity.
+I was so glad to get a preview of these promises!
+AI will be so helpful to alleviate annoying tasks.
+I don't view it as a threat, rather, I see it as a giant boost to my productivity.
 This aligns perfectly with Workday's motto: "AI Powered, Human Centric."

 AI functionalities, whether it is Chat GPT, Gemini, Claude, Workday Illuminate, Otter.AI, or Synthesia.IO, whatever-AI-tool-I-Use... feel to me like having 3 smart and polite interns and unlimited on-demand espresso shots.
 Since I started using these tools, I was able to accomplish tasks (e.g. programming, integrations, documentation, processes, video editing, brainstorming...) in just a few hours, tasks that used to take me several days!
 Yes, it's that transformative!
-(I almost feel like Xena sometimes!)
+(Wonder Woman I can be called? :-D)

 The AI that is arriving in businesses and infiltrating our personal lives is like a big wave: you can either ride it or crash into it.
 And this is where the risk lies; I've already started noticing the growing gap around me: